joshmarinacci/meowlang/blog4/blog4.md

 So far we have only worked with numbers.
 Our original design was for a calculator, after all.
-But now that we want to build Meow into a full language we need string literals. string literals
+But now that we want to build Meow into a full language we need string literals.

-add to the grammar string literals
+Let's add string literals to the grammer with a new `String` rule.
+Strings must be between double quotes (").
+Notice that the rule for String says it can be anything which isn't qq (the double quote).
+That means it could even be a newline!
+Yes, multi-line string literals are valid in our language.

 ```
     Expr =  WhileExpr | IfExpr | Block | Assign | MathOp | Group | Identifier | Number | String